spudde123/zig-sc2-template/README.md

 4. To build a release build write `zig build -Doptimize=ReleaseSafe`
 5. To build an executable that works on the sc2ai ladder write `zig build -Dtarget=x86_64-linux -Doptimize=ReleaseSafe`.
-There is also a python script that builds the executable and takes the files in the `ladder_build` folder to the same zip file, just in case you want to include some other files.
+There is also a python script that builds the executable and takes the files in the `config` folder to the same zip file, just in case you want to include some other files that your bot relies on.

 ## Examples